Luke Maile Player Props: Reds vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.27 team ERA ranks 16th across all MLB pitching staffs.
+- The Orioles' 4.25 team ERA ranks 16th across all league pitching staffs.

-- Orioles pitchers combine to rank 18th in baseball in home runs given up (91 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs allowed (92 total, 1.2 per game).

-- Irvin gets the start for the Orioles, his sixth of the season.
-He is 1-3 with a 7.71 ERA and 24 strikeouts through 23 1/3 innings pitched.
+- Wells gets the start for the Orioles, his 15th of the season.
+He is 6-3 with a 3.22 ERA and 88 strikeouts in 86 2/3 innings pitched.

-- The lefty last appeared in relief on Wednesday, when he tossed one inning against the Tampa Bay Rays, allowing one earned run while giving up two hits.
+- In his last time out on Wednesday against the Tampa Bay Rays, the righty tossed five innings, giving up two earned runs while surrendering four hits.

-- The 29-year-old has an ERA of 7.71, with 9.3 strikeouts per nine innings, in seven games this season.
-Opponents are batting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.